P1sec/pycrate/README.md

 What is pycrate
 ===============

-Pycrate is a french word for qualifying bad wine.
+Pycrate is a french word for qualifying bad wine (when it's close to vinegar !).
-The present software library has nothing to do with bad wine, it is simply a Python library for manipulating various digital formats in an easy way.
+The present software library has nothing to do with wine (except it is developped in France), it is simply a Python library for manipulating various digital formats in an easy way, with a funny name.
-It is the glorious successor of [libmich](https://github.com/mitshell/libmich), which was started 8 years ago and served well.
+It is the glorious successor of [libmich](https://github.com/mitshell/libmich), which was started back in 2009, served well and retired in 2017.

 It provides basically a runtime for encoding and decoding data structures, including CSN.1 and ASN.1.
 Additionally, it features a 3G and LTE mobile core network.